METALS-Nickel slides 5 pct as base metals pull back

 * FREEPORT-MCMORAN: The Indonesian unit of Freeport-McMoRan Inc closed the main access road to its giant copper mine in the eastern province of Papua for the second time in three days after another shooting.

-* ALUMINIUM STOCKS: Stocks of aluminium in LME-registered warehouses MALSTX-TOTAL fell another 4,050 tonnes, data showed, taking them to their lowest in nine years at 1.165 million tonnes.
+* ALUMINIUM STOCKS: Stocks of aluminium in LME-registered warehouses MALSTX-TOTAL fell another 4,050 tonnes, data showed, taking them to their lowest in nine years to 1.165 million tonnes.

-* ALUMINIUM TECHNICALS: LME aluminium may retest support at $2,081 per tonne, the 214.6 percent Fibonacci projection level of an upward wave C. The bounce from the Nov.
+* ALUMINIUM TECHNICALS: LME aluminium is retesting support at $2,081 per tonne, the 214.6 percent Fibonacci projection level of an upward wave C. The bounce from the Nov.
 9 low of $2,078 is classified as a pullback towards the neckline of a double-top, which suggests a target around $2,046.

-Additional reporting by James Regan in Sydney; editing by Jason Neely and David Evans
+Additional reporting by James Regan in Sydney; Editing by David Evans and Edmund Blair